Key Differences Between Residential and Commercial Concrete in Baton Rouge

 Commercial concrete is built for long service life under abuse.
 The upfront cost is higher, but the long-term maintenance cost is lower when properly designed.

 In practice, trying to save money by using residential standards on a commercial project almost always increases lifetime cost.
-Check out The Importance of Proper Concrete Sealing in Baton Rouge: Tips for Longevity to learn more on how to extend concrete lifespan and reduce maintenance costs over time.

 Local Baton Rouge Factors That Matter